 The thing is, I am a better person for all of it; every painful, tear-streaked, angry, resentful bit of it.
 Everyone of these events taught me and shaped me.

-I learned how to be ok in the unknown, how to watch for the subtle and not so subtle signals all around me, to listen to my intuition, that I am not alone, to hold space for people, how to forgive, how to LOVE with an open heart, to have meaningful conversations, to identify my personal triggers, to create meaning, to give myself to life fully knowing that I was probably going to get hurt again but no longer fearing it, no longer living in fear of suffering or my emotions, what people think of me or of letting go.
+I learned how to be ok in the unknown, how to watch for the subtle and not so subtle signals all around me, to listen to my intuition, that I am not alone, how to hold space for people, how to forgive, how to LOVE with an open heart, to have meaningful conversations, to identify my personal triggers, to create meaning, to give myself to life fully knowing that I am probably going to get hurt again but no longer fearing it, no longer living in fear of suffering or my emotions, what people think of me, or of letting go.
 And most importantly, I found the part of me that is grateful for it all.

 I believe the same is true for you.
 The greatest of joys and the deepest of losses and sorrows are intimately connected if we know how to read what we are seeing.
-These are skills that can be learned with time and patience and gentle, loving effort.
+These are skills that can be learned with time, patience, and gentle, loving effort.
 This is my work.
 I know that I am here to help bring a greater understanding to the world that change is normal and wonderful.
 It is life being lived.
 Grief, anger, joy, stress, happiness, fear, the entire range of our body's emotional system are our teachers and we can learn to listen to what we are being told.
 Our body already knows the way to the changes that are most needed for us to live a life worth living.

 It is through this dialogue with body, with soul, with each other that healing and understanding comes.

 On a more technical note: I studied Biomedical Sciences, Psychology and Nutrition at the University of Minnesota.
-I am also a certified Kripalu Yoga Teacher, Aromatherapist, am trained in and assist at trainings in Ho’oponopono- the Hawaiian method of forgiveness and reconciliation, EFT- emotional freedom technique, Healing Touch Energy Therapy and guided meditation among many other modalities.
+I am also a certified Kripalu Yoga Teacher, Aromatherapist, am trained in and assist at trainings in Ho’oponopono- the Hawaiian method of forgiveness and reconciliation, EFT- emotional freedom technique, Somatic Experiencing, Healing Touch Energy Therapy and guided meditation among many other modalities.